BioKT/ResDocs/docs/MkDocs/installation.md

 It is always a good idea to use `mkdocs serve` in order to see your contributions added to the web site locally before adding them officially to the online version.

-Congratulations you are now a contributor of our BioKT ToolBox!! :)
+Congratulations you are now a contributor of our BioKT ToolBox!! :blush:

 Summary of commands for contribution work-flow: